John Rusche

 John M. Rusche (born December 3, 1950, in Waukesha, Wisconsin) was a Democratic Idaho State Representative representing District 6 in the B seat from 2012 to 2016.
 Rusche served in the District 6 B seat from 2004 to 2012.
 Rusche served as the minority leader from 2008 to 2016.

 Education

-Rusche graduated from Aquinas High School, La Crosse, Wisconsin, in 1969.
-He earned his Bachelor of Science in chemical engineering from the University of Notre Dame, and Doctor of Medicine from Washington University School of Medicine in St. Louis, Missouri.
+Rusche graduated from Aquinas High School (Wisconsin) in 1969.
+He earned his Bachelor of Science in chemical engineering from the University of Notre Dame, and Doctor of Medicine from Washington University School of Medicine.